There’s a certain type of person who always sounds on the brink of something impressive, but somehow never actually gets anywhere.

 10. They constantly change their goals.

 Before making any real progress on one goal, they’re already talking about the next big thing.
-This constant shifting of focus prevents them from developing the persistence necessary to achieve anything significant.
+Constantly changing their focus prevents them from developing the persistence necessary to achieve anything significant.
 It also allows them to avoid the hard work of following through on any single goal.

 11. They obsess over minor details.

 These people often get bogged down in trivial aspects of their plans.
 They might spend hours deciding on a logo for a business that doesn’t exist yet, or debating the perfect title for an unwritten book.
-This focus on minor details becomes a form of productive procrastination, creating the illusion of progress.
+Zeroing in on minor details becomes a form of productive procrastination, creating the illusion of progress.

 12. They wait for motivation to strike.